com-lihaoyi/unroll/README.md

-# @Unroll
+# @unroll

-Unroll provides an experimental `@Unroll` annotation that can be applied to methods, classes, and constructors. `@Unroll` generates unrolled/telescoping versions of the method, starting from the annotated parameter, which are simple forwarders to the primary method or constructor implementation.
+Unroll provides an experimental `@unroll` annotation that can be applied to methods, classes, and constructors. `@unroll` generates unrolled/telescoping versions of the method, starting from the annotated parameter, which are simple forwarders to the primary method or constructor implementation.
 This allows you to maintain binary compatibility when adding a new default parameter, without the boilerplate of manually defining forwarder methods.

-See the following PRs that demonstrate the usage of `@Unroll` and the binary-compatibility boilerplate that can be saved:
+See the following PRs that demonstrate the usage of `@unroll` and the binary-compatibility boilerplate that can be saved:

 - https://github.com/com-lihaoyi/mainargs/pull/113/files